Fishing Permits

 Your Obligations

 If you want to apply to become a permit holder there is a transaction fee for the application.
-There is also an annual levy.

 Monthly Harvest Returns (MHR)